Unsourced Random Access: A Comprehensive Survey: URA over Fading Channels

-While most URA works consider the transmission over i.i.d.
-Rayleigh fading channels, the more practical Rician fading case is considered in \cite{rician} through an application of coded compressed sensing.
-A correlated fading scenario is tackled in \cite{correlated}.
-Asynchronous MIMO URA is studied in \cite{mimoasync,Musa2023Message,Li2023AGraph}.
-A slotted concatenated coding scheme for the asynchronous URA is proposed in \cite{mimoasync} based on the SPARCs and tree codes in an OFDM system.
-The authors of \cite{Li2023AGraph} tackle both the timing and frequency offsets by proposing an asynchronous URA scheme by employing SPARC, LDPC codes, and multistage orthogonal pilots.
-Moreover, symbol asynchronicity in URA is investigated in \cite{Musa2023Message}.
-Moreover, some works have investigated URA in other communication setups such as cell-free MIMO \cite{Gkiouzepi2024} and erasure \cite{Zheng2024} channels.
-For instance, a cell-free setup is considered in \cite{Gkiouzepi2024} where the coverage area is divided into multiple regions each served by a receiver unit.
-The users in each region employ a common codebook different from other regions to transmit their messages, and the received signals at the receiver units are jointly processed in a central unit.

-A summary of MIMO URA schemes is provided in Table \ref{tab_MIMO}.
+The asynchronous setup is also receiving increasing attention due to its easier implementation in hardware.
+See \cite{mimoasync,Musa2023Message,Li2025Asynchronous} for proposed solutions in the MIMO URA setting.
+A slotted concatenated coding scheme is proposed in \cite{mimoasync} based on SPARCs and tree codes in an OFDM system, where a variation of the ML technique is employed for decoding of the SPARC.
+The authors in \cite{Li2025Asynchronous} tackle both timing and frequency offsets and propose an asynchronous URA scheme that employs SPARCs, LDPC codes, and multistage orthogonal pilots for transmission.
+This scheme also incorporates a graph-based channel reconstruction and collision resolution (GB-CR) algorithm for channel estimation and a modified message passing algorithm for decoding.
+Symbol asynchronicity in URA is investigated in \cite{Musa2023Message}.

+Furthermore, some works have investigated URA in other communication setups such as cell-free MIMO \cite{Gkiouzepi2025Joint, Gkiouzepi2024Step, Hu2024, Zhang2024cellf,Gkagkos2023Scalable,Ozates2025ODMA} and erasure \cite{Zheng2023,Zheng2024} channels.
+For instance, a cell-free setup is considered in \cite{Gkiouzepi2025Joint} where the coverage area is divided into multiple regions, each served by a receiver unit.
+Users in each region employ a common codebook, distinct from those in other regions, to transmit their messages.
+The signals picked up at the receiver units are then jointly processed in a central unit.
+Joint processing is also considered in \cite{Hu2024} and \cite{Zhang2024cellf}, where a combination of channel coding and fixed sparse coding is employed in the former, while an uncoupled CCS scheme utilizing coarse location information for trellis stitching is proposed in the latter.
+On the other hand, \textit{Level 2} cooperation, where only the symbol estimates are passed from the access points to the central processing unit, is considered in \cite{Gkagkos2023Scalable} and \cite{Ozates2025ODMA}.
+Both schemes are pilot-based, and \cite{Gkagkos2023Scalable} employs the random spreading approach in the data part, while ODMA is utilized in \cite{Ozates2025ODMA}.

+The common assumption in the URA literature is that all users have the same number of bits to transmit or require the same quality of service.
+However, this may be impractical in situations where the devices have different payload requirements or power budgets, especially considering their massive number.
+This problem, known as multi-class URA, is addressed in \cite{multi1,multi2} within the coded compressed sensing framework.
+More specifically, a scenario is considered in which devices are clustered into two classes with different SNR levels and payload requirements.
+In the cluster with higher power, devices transmit using a two-layer superposition modulation, while those in the other cluster transmit with the same base constellation as in the first cluster.
+To recover packets at the receiver, a CCS-based approach is employed, where an outer code is used to stitch message fragments together across time and layers.

+We provide a summary of different URA setups and the corresponding solution approaches in Fig. \ref{FigURAclass}.